liquidctl/liquidctl/docs/developer/style-guide.md

 _LOGGER = logging.getLogger(__name__)
 ```

-Prefer old-style %-formatting, since this is evaluated lazyly by `logging`, and
+Prefer old-style %-formatting for logging messages, since this is evaluated
-the message will only be formated if the logging level is enabled.
+lazyly by `logging`, and the message will only be formated if the logging level
+is enabled.

 ```py
 _LOGGER.warning('value %d, expected %d', current, expected)
 ```

+_(While `%d` and `%i` are equivalent, and both print integers, prefer the
+former over the latter)._

-The rest of the time using `f-strings` are preferred, to follow the `PEP 498` guideline.
+_(The rest of the time `f-strings` are preferred, following the `PEP 498`
+guideline)._

 When writing informational or debug messages, pay attention to the cost of
 computing each value.
 A classic example is hex formatting some bytes, which